-Quality Withhold Measures for Demonstration Year 2022
+Quality Withhold Measures for Demonstration Year 2023

-Encounters Encounter data submitted accurately and completely in compliance with contract.
-CMS/State defined process measure Plan all-cause readmissions The ratio of the plan's observed readmission rate to the plan's expected readmission rate.
-The readmission rate is based on the percent of plan members discharged from a hospital stay who were readmitted to a hospital within 30 days, either for the same condition as their recent hospital stay or for a different reason NCQA/HEDIS Annual flu vaccine Percent of plan members who got a vaccine (flu shot) prior to flu season CAHPS Follow up after hospitalization for mental illness Percentage of discharges for Enrollees 6 years of age and older who were hospitalized for treatment of selected mental health disorders and who had an outpatient visit, an intensive outpatient encounter or partial hospitalization with a mental health practitioner.
-Controlling blood pressure Percent of Enrollees 18-85 years of age who had a diagnosis of hypertension and whose blood pressure was adequately controlled (140/90) for members 18-59 years of age and 60-85 years of age with diagnosis of diabetes or (150/90) for members 60-85 without a diagnosis of diabetes during the measurement year NCQA/HEDIS Medication Review-All Populations Percent of Enrollees whose doctor or clinical pharmacist has reviewed a list of everything they take (prescription and non-prescription drugs, vitamins, herbal remedies, other supplements) at least once a year.
-State defined
+0 1 NCQA/ HEDIS®

+age who had a diagnosis of

+hypertension and whose blood

+pressure was adequately controlled

+(140/90) for members 18-59 years of

+age and 60-85 years of age with

+diagnosis of diabetes or (150/90) for

+members 60-85 without a diagnosis of

+diabetes during the measurement

+year

+Medication Review-All Populations Percent of Enrollees whose doctor or State defined

+clinical pharmacist has reviewed a list

+of everything they take (prescription

+and non-prescription drugs, vitamins,

+herbal remedies, other supplements)

+at least once a year.

-Part D medication adherence for Percent of Enrollees with a CMS
+Part D medication adherence for Percent of Enrollees with a СМЅ

-CIVIO

 diabetes medications prescription for diabetes medication

 who fill their prescription often

 enough to cover eighty percent (80%)

 or more of the time they are

 supposed to be taking the

 medication.

 Care Transition Record Transmitted to Percent of members discharged from State defined

 Health Care Professional an inpatient facility to home or any

 other site of care for whom a

 transition record was transmitted to

 the facility or primary physician or

 other health care professional

 designated for follow-up care on the

 day of discharge or the following day

-au, or allocations or the removining au,

 Annual Dental Visit Percent of members who had one or State Defined

-Tumadi Bentai Visit more dental visits with a dental State Bernied
+more dental visits with a dental

 practitioner during the reporting

 period

-period

-Antidoprossant Madisation Descent of members 19 years of age HEDIS

-Antidepressant Medication , , חבטוס

-and older who were treated with

-Treatment antidepressant medication, had a

-diagnosis of major depression and

-who remained on an antidepressant

-medication treatment for at least 84

-days (12 weeks)

-Colorectal Cancer Screening Percent of members 50-75 years of HEDIS

-30.00 age who had appropriate screening -

-for colorectal cancer

-Medication Reconciliation Post- Percent of discharges from January HEDIS

-Discharge 1-December 1 of the measurement

-Discrial ge year for members 18 years of age and

-older for whom medications were

-reconciled the date of discharge

-through 30 days after discharge (31

-total days)

-Minimizing Institutional Length of Stay The ratio of the MMP's observed State/Core Reporting

-performance rate to the MMP's

-expected performance rate.
-The

-performance rate is based on the

-proportion of admissions to an

-institutional facility that result in

-successful discharge to the

-community within 100 days of

-admission.
+Antidepressant Medication Management - Effective Acute Phase Treatment Percent of members 18 years of age and older who were treated with antidepressant medication, had a diagnosis of major depression and who remained on an antidepressant medication treatment for at least 84 days (12 weeks) HEDIS® Colorectal Cancer Screening Percent of members 50-75 years of age who had appropriate screening for colorectal cancer HEDIS® Medication Reconciliation Post- Discharge Percent of discharges from January 1-December 1 of the measurement year for members 18 years of age and older for whom medications were reconciled the date of discharge through 30 days after discharge (31 total days) HEDIS® Minimizing Institutional Length of Stay The ratio of the MMP's observed performance rate to the MMP's expected performance rate.
+The performance rate is based on the proportion of admissions to an institutional facility that result in successful discharge to the community within 100 days of admission.
+State/Core Reporting

-HEDIS®: Collection and reporting
+HEDIS® Collection and reporting

-Healthcare Effectiveness Data and Information Set (HEDIS®) is a set of standardized performance measures developed by the National Committee for Quality Assurance (NCQA®) to objectively measure, report, and compare quality across health plans.
-NCQA develops HEDIS® measures through a committee represented by purchasers, consumers, health plans, health care providers, and policy makers.
-As state and federal governments move toward a quality-driven healthcare industry, HEDIS® scores are becoming more important for both health plans and individual providers.
+Healthcare Effectiveness Data and Information Set (HEDIS[®]) is a set of standardized performance measures developed by the National Committee for Quality Assurance (NCQA[®]) to objectively measure, report, and compare quality across health plans.
+NCQA develops HEDIS[®] measures through a committee represented by purchasers, consumers, health plans, health care providers, and policy makers.
+As state and federal governments move toward a quality-driven healthcare industry, HEDIS[®] scores are becoming more important for both health plans and individual providers.